Gatsby SEO Component

 This is a 4 part series about building SEO-optimized Gatsby blog.

-component, which will render Twitter, Open Graph, and Schema.org meta tags.
+In Part 3, we will create an SEO component, which will render Twitter, Open Graph, and Schema.org meta tags.

 Then we will cover all the necessary tools for validating the markup.